wp-plugins/visitor-maps/readme.txt

 If the file is missing, the blog should function fine.
 When the file is not installed, the location information for a user is skipped.

+= Why are all the location pins about 10 pixels too low on the visitor map? = Some themes interfere with the proper display of the location pins on the Visitor Maps page.
+Uncheck the setting "Enable hover labels for location pins on visitor map page."

 = Can you add charts and graphs of visitor activity like Google Analytics? =

 Probably not.
 Google analytics, webalizer, etc. are already good free web tracking statistics tools.